 The commodity space is expanded by including every consumer's personalized consumption of a shared good as a separate good.

-The consumption bundles of all consumers, the production plans of all firms, and the sharing plans of all groups now include all of these goods.
-Thus, instead of the L+M+N goods in the shared goods economy, there are L+IM+N of them.
-These goods are elements of the set
+The consumption bundles of all consumers, the production plans of all firms, and the sharing plans of all groups are now expanded to include all of the private goods, the personalized shared goods, and the shared good facilities.
+As previously noted, there are L + IM + N of these goods.
+They are elements of the set